Porn Is The New Sex Ed — Here's Why That's a Problem

 Advertisement

 In Refinery29's 2021 Sex Re-Education survey of 1,425 people in the U.S., U.K., and Canada, only 5% of those who received a formal sex education said it thoroughly prepared them for the real world.
 What's more, 80% reported their schools didn't cover sex as it relates to the LGBTQ+ community.
-Alongside this lack of adequate sex ed, we're watching a renewed rise in homophobia as a country.
-From the spread of hate and misinformation online to laws like the “Don't Say Gay” legislation, it has become increasingly challenging for kids to learn about what they're seeing in incognito mode and even harder to ask a trusted adult about it.
+Alongside this lack of adequate sex ed, we're watching a renewed rise in homophobia, and it has become increasingly challenging for kids to learn about what they're seeing in incognito mode and even harder to ask a trusted adult about it.

 When I entered high school, I didn't know if I found kissing girls arousing or if the patriarchy had me in its sweaty, Axe-scented grasp.
 Boys seemed to think lesbian porn was “hot” but looked down on actual lesbians.
 Meanwhile, I was a teenager confused about my sexual identity, and my only experience of “queer women” was what I saw in porn — those white, thin, and high femme gals I watched in my closet.
 In hindsight, I can see how this only underscores how the genre was a tool for men's pleasure.
 But did I know that at the time?
 Of course not.